gruntwork-io/docs/content/guides/deploying-a-gitlab-cluster-on-gke/index.md

 gitlab/gitlab           1.8.4           11.10.4         Web-based Git-repository manager with wiki and issue-trac... gitlab/gitlab           1.8.3           11.10.3         Web-based Git-repository manager with wiki and issue-trac...
 ```

+**Note**: The GitLab chart doesn't have the same version number as GitLab itself.
+For more information please refer to the [GitLab version mappings](https://docs.gitlab.com/charts/installation/version_mappings.html) document.

+Please read the GitLab [Helm Deployment Guide](https://docs.gitlab.com/charts/installation/deployment.html) for more information on customizing
+the GitLab installation.

 ## Deploying the Dockerized App